Saturday, September 6, 2008

 Good bye from Kris Chatterson

 I began this blog as a journal to chronicle my experiences as I traversed the NYC art world.
 It has now become something else completely.
-I realized that the blog was becoming a resource for others to see what is going on in NYC that may not be getting much press, but is vital nontheless.
-Then I thought, why not expand that idea to LA and ask my good friend Cole Case to contribute?
-In doing so, I could no longer have a blog that is just mine.
+I realized that the blog was becoming a resource for others to see what is going on in NYC that may not be getting much press, but is vital nonetheless.

 Saturday, August 23, 2008